-- Carpet water stains on natural fibers may develop “cellulose browning”, a stain that can solely be removed by a trained carpet cleaning technician.
+- Actually carpet water stains on natural fibers may develop “cellulose browning”, a stain that can solely be removed by a trained carpet cleaning technician.

 Synthetic Fibers (Nylon, Polypropylene)

-- Combine a solution of half water together with half white vinegar.
+- First and foremost, combine a solution of half water together with half white vinegar.
 The vinegar is acidic, and will neutralize the alkalinity of the sediment that is certainly making the water stain.

-- Dampen a clean white terry towel with the water/vinegar solution.
+- Another one is to damp a clean white terry towel with the water/vinegar solution.

 - Rub the towel lightly over the water spot.
-The aim is to get the tips of the carpet fibers wet, not to soak the carpet per se.
+The aim is to get the tips of the carpet fibers wet, not to soak the carpet per second.

-- Let the carpet fibers dry.
-Hopefully, the stain is gone or otherwise lessened.
+- Let the carpet fibers dry and hopefully, the stain is gone or otherwise lessened.
 Allow the fibers to dry in between each application.

 Carpet Cleaners Stain Removal Guidelines

-- Solutions that clean clothes will often clean carpets also.
+- Next, solutions that clean clothes will often clean carpets also.
 A laundry pre treating product on a fresh spill will most likely prevent it from permanently staining.

-- Each time you are trying to remove any stains from your carpet, at all times first test in an inconspicuous spot first.
+- Finally, each time you are trying to remove any stains from your carpet, at all times first test in an inconspicuous spot first.